The council Rolls that's driven once a year

 In the last three years the authority spent £590.85 running the vehicle, but it only left the underground car park at County Hall once a year for its MOT.

-Campaigners want the "unique vehicle" to be put in a museum.
-The council has yet to comment.
+Campaigners want the "unique" car to be put in a museum but the council said its future will be decided this summer.

 The car was last valued in February 2008 by the Rolls-Royce Enthusiasts Club at £70,000, while its number plate KG1 was said to be worth more, being valued at £100,000.